Ankarin/shopify-agent/TRACKING_SETUP.md

 ```

 The job:
-- Finds chats from last 24 hours with email/phone
+- Finds chats from last 24 hours with email addresses
-- Queries Shopify for orders from those contacts
+- Queries Shopify for orders from those email addresses
 - Attributes orders that occurred after the chat (within 24h window)
 - Creates `chat_conversions` records